sqlancer/sqlancer.github.io/_posts/2023-07-22-gsoc-sqlancer-final.md

 ## Framework for reducers Testing

-Yutan designed a virtual database engine to facilitate the testing of reducers.
+I designed a virtual database engine to facilitate the testing of reducers.
 Instead of executing the statements, this engine records them for analysis.
 One of its notable features is the ability to customize the conditions that trigger a bug.
 For instance, the testing framework allows specifying an interestingness check that tests whether certain words are part of the reduced SQL test case.

 This approach provides a testing environment and allows for thorough evaluation of the reducers' performance.
 It offers convenience and flexibility in refining and polishing the functionality of the reducers without impacting real databases.